-8. Board Evaluations
+10. Board Evaluations

-Under the direction of the Nominating, Environmental, Social and Governance Committee, the Board conducts board performance evaluations.
+Under the direction of the Nominating, Environmental, Social and Governance Committee, the Board conducts board performance evaluations annually.
+Each of the Board's standing committees also conduct an annual self-evaluation.
+Additionally, the ability of individual directors to contribute to the Board shall be assessed in connection with the renomination process.

-9. Authority to Hire Advisors
+11. Authority to Hire Advisors

-The Board, and each of its committees, has the authority to hire independent advisors to assist in carrying out Board and committee responsibilities.
+The Board, and each of its committees, has the authority to hire independent outside financial, legal, or other advisors to assist in carrying out Board and committee responsibilities and to cause the Company to pay the fees and expenses of such outside advisors.

-10. Access to Management
+12. Access to Management